Leaflets to discuss with patients

 How to look after yourself and your family

-• Ask your local pharmacist to recommend medicines to help your symptoms or pain (or both).
+• Ask your local pharmacist to recommend medicines to help reduce your symptoms or pain (or both)

-• Fever is a sign the body is fighting the infection and usually gets better by itself in most cases.
-You can use paracetamol if you or your child are feeling uncomfortable as a result of a fever.
+• Fever is a sign your body is fighting the infection.
+It usually gets better by itself in most cases.
+You can use paracetamol if you (or your child) are uncomfortable because of a fever

-• Use a tissue and wash your hands with soap to help prevent spread of your infection to your family, friends and others you meet.
+• Use a tissue to cover coughs and sneezes and wash your hands with soap to help prevent spreading infection to your family, friends and other people

 When to get help